 Cast or mirror your screen wirelessly to the TV.

-Apple TV / AirPlay — If you're in a Mac environment, AirPlay to an Apple TV connected to the TV.
+AirPlay — if you're in a Mac environment, AirPlay to an Apple TV connected to the TV.
 Low latency, reliable within the Apple ecosystem.

 Wireless is convenient but adds a point of failure.
 For a conference room that people use daily, wired HDMI is more reliable.

-All-in-one systems like Logitech Rally Bar or Poly Studio X connect directly to the TV via HDMI and handle everything — camera, microphone, speaker, and meeting software — in one device.
+All-in-one conference systems connect directly to the TV via HDMI and handle everything — camera, microphone, speaker, and meeting software — in one device.
 No laptop needed.
 The TV just displays the meeting.

 The goal is eliminating the "let me share my screen... hold on... can you see this?" dance.
 Here's how.